nci/scores/docs/maintainer.md

 5. Run hatch publish
 6. Uninstall the test scores, re-install the now-updated package, do a little testing

-## This section covers how to format release notes
+## This section covers how to format and prepare release notes

 ```
 # Release Notes (What's New)